 Quickness - The ability to execute a movement skill in a brief amount of time.
 Athletes who are better able to perform skills in a shorter amount of time will be provided an advantage over their counterparts during competition.

 Developing SAQ is an imperative piece of the overall goals associated with performance enhancement.
 Therefore, it is important for the fitness professional to fully understand how to obtain appropriate SAQ adaptations for the athlete.

-For information about NASM's Performance Enhancement Specialization, click HERE.
+For information about NASM's Sports Performance Certification, click the link.

 The first step in this process is applying specific SAQ assessments.
 Different sports will require different types of assessments.
 The fitness professional must be able to identify which ones will be appropriate for their athlete, and determine how to apply the results effectively for programming.
 A basketball player may benefit from a Pro Lane Agility Drill (Figure 1) while a linebacker in football may be better assessed with the T-Drill (Figure 2).
 These both assess the agility of the athlete, however the execution of these drills provides sport specific movement patterns that will provide deeper insight to the abilities of the athletes.

 Once the assessments are complete and a full understanding of the sport requirements are put in place, programming for SAQ can begin.
 Athletes, overall, will be advanced in their body control and ability to move.
 While it is important to evaluate their ability to perform these exercises correctly, often times the athletes will be advanced enough to perform high level SAQ drills.
 Utilizing assisted and resisted drills for sprinting techniques through bands, sleds and parachutes will be one way to build speed.
 Advanced ladder drills such as the Ali crossover (Figure 3) or the W-weave (Figure 4) will become important for development of agility.
 Partner mirror drills is also a proven technique that the fitness professional can use to develop quickness for the athlete (Figure 5).